microsoft/data-formulator/README.md

 Once you’ve completed the setup using either option, follow these steps to start using Data Formulator:

 ### The basics of data visualization
+* Provide OpenAI keys and select a model (GPT-4o suggested)
 * Choose a dataset
 * Choose a visualization type
 * Drag and drop data fields to the encoding shelf to create visualization